-Components of remuneration submitted for a vote Amounts paid during the previous year Amounts allocated for the previous year and book valuation Presentation Severance None received payments Thierry de La Tour d'Artaise is only entunder his employment contract, to the the event of termination of his corporat Under the provisions of his employment on 1 March 2005, Thierry de La Tour settlement, a total termination benefit to circumstances: • termination of the employment con except on the grounds of serious mis of forced departure as a result of a chat An amendment to Thierry de La Tour d'Asigned making the termination benefit is The termination benefit is set at two based on the average remuneration eaverage), and is adjusted for the rate of a last four years of service: exclusion of any other benefit, in the office.
-It contract, which was suspended d'Artaise will receive, by way of the obe paid only under the following extract at the employer's initiative, sconduct or gross negligence; nge in the control of Groupe SEB.
-Artaise's employment contract was subject to performance conditions.
-Years' remuneration (calculated arned during the last two financial Average rate of achievement over the previous four financial years Amount of benefit paid 100% or more 100% Between 50% and 100% inclusive Between 75% and 100%, according to a straight-line calculation Less than 50% None If the previous year-end presents a net lot the right to reduce such termination be without such benefits falling below the previous financial year, should applicate based on the achievement of targets of such benefits.
-Entitlement to stock options in the everage of the entitled to all the share purchase of the entitled to all the same terms and condapplied had he remained in office.
-The event that Thierry de La Tour d'Artaise's pursuant to resignation from the Grofrom a change in the control of the Coptions that would have been granted to the termination of his term of officersign on his own initiative.
-At the read 'Artaise, the continuation of this consideration of the Coptions and the continuation of the Coptions that would have been granted to the termination of the Coptions that would have been granted to the termination of the Coptions that would have been granted to the termination of the Coptions that would have been granted to the termination of the Coptions that would have been granted to the termination of the Coptions that would have been granted to the termination of the Coptions that would have been granted to the termination of the Coptions that would have been granted to the termination of the Coptions that would have been granted to the termination of the Coptions that would have been granted to the termination of the Coptions that would have been granted to the termination of the Coptions that would have been granted to the termination of the Coptions that would have been granted to the termination of the Coptions that would have been granted to the termination of the Coptions that would have been granted to the termination of the Coptions that would have been granted to the termination of the Coptions that would have been granted to the termination of the Coptions that would have been granted to the termination of the Coptions enefits by a maximum of one half, a fixed salary plus bonuses of the ation of the performance criteria confer entitlement to the payment on the fermination: I'Artaise's employment contract is induct or gross negligence, he will or subscription options granted to itions of exercise that would have his provision will also apply in the semployment contract is terminated up, were such resignation to arise Group.
-However, he will forfeit the dot to him over the 18 months prior ce as executive officer should he appointment of Thierry de La Tour ommitment was authorized by the 2020 and approved by the Annual Non-compete payments N/A Thierry de La Tour d'Artaise has no nor n-compete clause.
-Retirement lump-sum payment None received Due to his seniority and in accordance collective agreement, the amount due for would amount to €560,795.
+Components of remuneration submitted for a vote Amounts paid during the previous year Amounts allocated for the previous year and book valuation Presentation Severance payments None received Thierry de La Tour d'Artaise is only en under his employment contract, to the the event of termination of his corporat Under the provisions of his employmer on 1 March 2005, Thierry de La Tour settlement, a total termination benefit to circumstances: termination of the employment con except on the grounds of serious mis. forced departure as a result of a cha An amendment to Thierry de La Tour d'A signed making the termination benefit is set at two based on the average remuneration ea years), and is adjusted for the rate of a last four years of service: exclusion of any other benefit, in the office.
+It contract, which was suspended d'Artaise will receive, by way of the beneficial only under the following tract at the employer's initiative, sconduct or gross negligence; inge in the control of Groupe SEB.
+Artaise's employment contract was ubject to performance conditions. years' remuneration (calculated urned during the last two financial Average rate of achievement over the previous four financial years Amount of benefit paid 100% or more 100% Between 50% and 100% inclusive Between 75% and 100%, according to a straight-line calculation Less than 50% None If the previous year-end presents a net lot the right to reduce such termination be without such benefits falling below the previous financial year, should applic based on the achievement of targets of of such benefits.
+Entitlement to stock options in the ever In the event that Thierry de La Tour of terminated, except for serious misco be entitled to all the share purchase d him under the same terms and cond applied had he remained in office.
+T event that Thierry de La Tour d'Artaise's pursuant to resignation from the Gro from a change in the control of the C options that would have been grante to the termination of his term of offi resign on his own initiative.
+At the rea d'Artaise, the continuation of this co Board of Directors on 25 February 2 General Meeting on 19 May 2020 (8) enefits by a maximum of one half, a fixed salary plus bonuses of the ation of the performance criteria confer entitlement to the payment d'Artaise's employment contract is induct or gross negligence, he will or subscription options granted to itions of exercise that would have his provision will also apply in the employment contract is terminated up, were such resignation to arise group.
+However, he will forfeit the d to him over the 18 months prior ce as executive officer should he appointment of Thierry de La Tour ommitment was authorized by the 020 and approved by the Annual h resolution).
+Non-compete payments N/A Thierry de La Tour d'Artaise has no nor n-compete clause.
+Retirement lump-sum payment None received Due to his seniority and in accordanc collective agreement, the amount due for would amount to €560,795.